 Don’t get caught out by not cancelling or rearranging services you use regularly.
 For example…

 Cleaner: Let them know your holiday dates.
-Consider booking in an extra clean for a couple of days before you go, so you come back to a super clean house.
+Consider booking an extra cleaning session for a few days before you go so you return to a super clean house.

 Childcare: You may be tied into paying for the time you’re on holiday anyway, but it’s still good to let childcare know your holiday dates in advance.

-You can also load it up with currency before you go and you can top up when you’re away, so you don’t need to worry so much about having a wedge of cash with you.
+You can also load it up with currency before you go, and you can top it up when you’re away, so you don’t need to worry so much about having a wedge of cash with you.

 If you aren’t driving to the airport, this is the time to book your train tickets or book a taxi in plenty of time.